SafwanGanz/c-programming-projects/README.md

-# 🚀 C Programming Project Showcase
+# 🚀 C Programming Projects

 Hey there!
 I'm **SafwanGanz**, a passionate coder exploring the world of programming with some cool projects.
 Below, you'll find a collection of my work, primarily built with **C**—because who doesn’t love a challenge?
 Dive in, explore, and feel free to contribute or drop feedback!